SheidaRa/Rate-This-Rental/README.md

 ## Description
 This is the source code for Rate Your Landlord web application with React front-end and Rails back-end.

-"Rate Your Landlord" website, stands as a community-driven platform designed to empower tenants in sharing their experiences with landlords.
-Through this website, users can contribute reviews anonymously, offering valuable insights into landlord-tenant interactions.
+"Rate This Rental" website, stands as a community-driven platform designed to empower customers in sharing their experiences with rental properties.
+Through this website, users can contribute reviews anonymously, offering valuable insights.
 By enabling individuals to rate their landlords, we aim to foster transparency and accountability within the renting ecosystem.
-This platform serves as atool, empowering the community by providing a voice to tenants, guiding others in making informed decisions about their housing arrangements, and ultimately fostering better landlord-tenant relationships.
+This platform serves as a tool, empowering the community, guiding others in making informed decisions about their arrangements, and ultimately fostering better business relationships.

 ## Tech Stack